 The first call is to aggregate total volumes of pedestrians within an area using classified counts, to assess if a crossing may be needed.
 Our paths feature can help identify pedestrian desire-paths and inform the optimal location for a formal crossing.
 Alternatively these paths could be used to develop infrastructure that prevents jaywalking in high-risk areas.
 Sensor data can also be integrated into urban traffic control systems to facilitate optimized multi-modal signalling that gives priority to pedestrians upon demand.

-Q3: I want to know the current level of active travel in the Borough to understand where more interventions are needed to increase this further.
+Q3: I want to know the current level of active transportation in the Borough to understand where more interventions are needed to increase this further.
 What sensor features will help me with this?

-To enhance active travel volume data, you can analyse Countline and Zonal Speed for insights into how traffic speed impacts active travel.
+To enhance active transportation volume data, you can analyse Countline and Zonal Speed for insights into how traffic speed impacts active transportation.
 This insight can guide speed reduction interventions, whether through new speed limits or road layout and design.

 Q4: How related is modal shift to good weather?